Tuesday 24 September 2019

 Results from regular water quality monitoring at fixed sites in Stony Creek

-Results for the persistent chemicals perfluorooctanesulfonic acid (PFOS) and the herbicide 2,4-D upstream of the fire site (Quarry Rd) and three sites downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 30/8/2018 to 27/06/2019 are shown below.
+Results for the persistent chemicals perfluorooctanesulfonic acid (PFOS) and the herbicide 2,4-D upstream of the fire site (Quarry Rd) and three sites downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 30/8/2018 to 23/08/2019 are shown below.
 The red and green lines indicate recreational water quality and aquatic ecosystem guidelines, respectively.
 These show that the two recent samplings are similar to previous samplings.
 Note, the very high PFOS levels recorded on 30/08/2018 downstream of the fire site are not displayed on this figure to aid interpretation.

 This update includes sediment quality data from 11 September 2018 to the most recent available test results collected on 23 August 2019.
 This update reports on how sediment conditions have changed over time since the fire.

 We have tested sediment at fixed locations for a range of pollutants from the Stony Creek area since 11/9/2018.
 Although in most cases contaminant levels in the sediment have declined, disturbing the sediments would mobilise contaminants and increase the risk of harm to the environment and human health.
-We advise avoiding contact with the creek in Cruickshank Park until further notice.
+We advise avoiding contact with creek sediments in Cruickshank Park until further notice.

 Results from regular sediment quality monitoring at fixed sites in Stony Creek

-Results for the C16-C34 and C10-C40 hydrocarbon fractions and copper in sediments sampled upstream of the fire site (Quarry Rd) and downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 11/09/2018 to 31/05/2019 are shown below.
+Results for the C16-C34 and C10-C40 hydrocarbon fractions and copper in sediments sampled upstream of the fire site (Quarry Rd) and downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 11/09/2018 to 23/08/2019 are shown in the figures below.
 The red line indicates human health guidelines for recreational contact with sediments.
 The green lines indicate aquatic ecosystem guidelines for sediments.
 Other chemicals presented in previous updates occurred below relevant guidelines and are not presented here (e.g. C6-C10 hydrocarbons and PFOS).
 Note that although these chemicals will no longer be presented in these reports, EPA will continue to measure and assess these chemicals to ensure they remain below relevant guidelines.